 Physical improvements to the roadway and transportation infrastructure are necessary to achieve critical access and egress for Tysons.
-In addition to the grid of streets, the following improvements should be constructed=:
+In addition to the grid of streets, the following improvements should be constructed.

-- A new I-495 crossing connecting Jones Branch Drive to Scotts Crossing Road (extension of High Occupancy Toll connection), including pedestrian and bicycle access and the ability to accommodate the Circulator. - A new I-495 crossing connecting the Tysons Corner Center area to Old Meadow Road (limited to transit, pedestrians and bicyclists). - Ramps connecting Greensboro Drive extension to westbound DAAR and eastbound DAAR to the Greensboro Drive extension. - Ramps connecting Boone Boulevard extension to westbound DAAR and eastbound DAAR to the Boone Boulevard extension. - Ramps connecting Jones Branch Drive to westbound DAAR and eastbound DAAR to Jones Branch Drive. - A collector-distributor road system on the DAAR between the Leesburg Pike interchange area and the Hunter Mill Road interchange area. - An additional lane on the Outer Loop of I-495 between the Leesburg Pike on-ramp and I-66. - Interchange improvements at DAAR and Leesburg Pike; and - Interchange improvements at DAAR and Spring Hill Road. - Modified intersection treatment configurations along Route 123 between International Drive and the DAAR overpass. - Changes to the northwest quadrant of the interchange of Route 123 and the DAAR, to tie the grid of streets into the endpoint of the ramp from eastbound DAAR to Route 123. - Improvements to the connection of Magarity Road and Route 7. - A grade separation along Route 123, at the Lewinsville Road and Great Falls Road intersection, to increase capacity. - A reconfiguration of the Route 123/Route 7 interchange to allow additional capacity.
-Options evaluated should include concepts for an at-grade intersections. - A new connection between Gallows road and the I-495 Southbound Ramp at Gallows Branch.
+- A new I-495 crossing connecting Jones Branch Drive to Scotts Crossing Road (extension of High Occupancy Toll connection), including pedestrian and bicycle access. - A new I-495 crossing connecting the Tysons Corner Center area to Old Meadow Road (limited to transit, pedestrians and bicyclists). - Ramps connecting Greensboro Drive extension to westbound DAAR. - Ramps connecting Boone Boulevard extension to westbound DAAR and eastbound DAAR to the Boone Boulevard extension. - Ramps connecting Jones Branch Drive to westbound DAAR and eastbound DAAR to Jones Branch Drive. - A collector-distributor road system on the DAAR between the Leesburg Pike interchange area and the Hunter Mill interchange area. - An additional lane on the Outer Loop of I-495 between the Leesburg Pike on-ramp and I-66. - Interchange improvements at DAAR and Leesburg Pike; and - Interchange improvements at DAAR and Spring Hill Road.